OpenMDAO/OpenMDAO-Framework/docs/arch-doc/processes.rst

 =========

 Each Component in the system has a *run()* function which handles updating of necessary inputs, executing the Component, and updating outputs.
-An :term:`Assembly` is a Component that contains other Components within an object called a :term:`Workflow`.
-When an Assembly is run, it runs its Workflow, which in turn runs all of the Components within it in the order specified by the Workflow object.
-A :term:`Driver` is an Assembly that performs some kind of iteration over its Workflow, iterating until some condition is met.
+An :term:`Assembly` is a Component that contains other Components along with at least one special Component called a Driver.
+When an Assembly runs, it runs its top level Driver, which is always named *driver*.
+A :term:`Driver` is a Component that performs some kind of iteration over a Workflow, iterating until some condition is met.
 A Driver that is an optimizer, for example, would iterate over its Workflow until it satisfies some convergence criteria or reaches its maximum allowed number of iterations.
 A CaseIterDriver, which is a Driver that runs input cases that come from a :term:`CaseIterator`, will iterate over its Workflow until it uses up all of the cases in the CaseIterator.

-In the current implementation, an Assembly runs its workflow directly, and that workflow may contain one or more drivers.
-When executed, the workflow determines how many drivers it contains and what their respective iteration sets are.
-A driver's iteration set is just the set of Components that must be executed on each iteration of the driver.
-This approach has a couple of problems.
-The algorithm to determine iteration sets is somewhat complex, and there are a number of component/driver topologies where the proper order of driver loop execution cannot be unambiguously determined.

-As a result of these problems a new design is being considered, where an Assembly has a component workflow and a driver workflow.
-When the assembly runs, it simply runs the driver workflow.
-Each Driver will then be executed in the order determined by the driver workflow.
-As each Driver executes, it will iteratively execute the component workflow until it reaches some termination condition.
-Then the next Driver in the driver workflow will begin iterating over the same component workflow.
-This continues until all of the Drivers in the driver workflow have completed their execution.

-This design will allow a user to handle simple cases, e.g., a single optimizer, as well as cases requiring multiple drivers, e.g., cascade optimizers.

 The following figure describes how a single Driver interacts with a Workflow during execution.